More about Kubernetes Storage

 We create a YAML file, called two-containers.yaml that defines a pod with two nodes and a volume called ‘shared-data’.

 We have two containers, conatainer1 running an NGINX server and container2 running the Debian OS.
-Each has the shared volume mounted on a directory, specified using as mountPath.
+Each has the shared volume mounted on a directory, which is specified by the mountPath.

 The YAML file runs both containers, and instructs container2 to continually write a timestamp to an index.html file in the mounted storage volume.
 We’ll want to see that container1 is able to access this file and see the timestamps.